Educate. Thrive.Your resource for health and wellness information

 Vitamin B6 has been widely used in the treatment of morning sickness, and other types of nausea.
 B6 has been known to have antiemetic effects since the 1940s.
 There are multiple forms of B6 in blood circulation and knowing which form had the most significant effect on nausea and vomiting had been a bit of a mystery until newer research pointed to the pyridoxal-5-phosphate (P5P) form of B6 as being associated with the decrease in nausea and vomiting symptoms.
 But, it's not just this simple (of course)

 Did you know that 60-90% (depending on age group)(1) of reproductive aged women are not consuming enough Magnesium in America?
 This is a big problem, and even more so in pregnancy.
 In prenatal nutrition, we have heard about the need for things like Folate (please don't use Folic Acid), but we have not heard much on the need for Magnesium.
 Possibly because the goal of prenatal nutrition is to grow healthy babies, not the functional health of the mother.
 With the increasing rise of maternal health issues and death, this needs to change.
 (I am taking a little bump off my last post where I discussed how disappointed I am in the prenatal vitamins available in the market.
-If you want to know why, "Your Prenatal Vitamin Sucks" click here.)

 The vast array of available prenatal vitamin options out there are staggering.
 Whether they are over the counter, or prescription, the quality is broad and often overwhelming.
 So, where is a pregnant mother to turn?
 With so many options over the counter, and physicians with mediocre nutritional education, how are they to know what is a good prenatal vitamin and what isn't?